frunox/acodersquest-dev/src/posts/04_CB-building-the-blog.md

 First, the array of posts is grabbed from _PostContext_.
 There are different ways to configure contexts, so the particular code I use to retrieve the array may not look familiar.
 Maybe this is a topic for another post (filled with links to videos to show how it's done).

 Anyway, I call the array `postArray` now.
 It is then rendered out using `.map()` like any array to create a list.
-This is the code from the AllPosts page, which shows every post:
+This is the code from the 'Posts' page, which shows every post:

 ```js
 postArray.map((post, i) => {